 It is quite cheap to buy a scent diffuser with a standard scent to distribute a nice smell to your lounge, networking area or the like.
 If you want a signature scent, it might be a little more expensive, but you don’t need to start with this.
 Buy the standard one at first.

-Or how about having the kitchen bake cookies for the coffee break?
-You could ask them to bake them right before the break so that they are carried into your break area warm and still smelling chocolatey and cozy.
-Most cooks will happily help out if you ask – and they often like to work with the client (you) on finding new ways to fit the meeting in question.
+Or how about having the chef bake cookies for the coffee break?
+You could ask them to bake right before the break so that they are carried into your break area warm and still smelling chocolatey and cozy.
+Most chefs will happily help out if you ask – and they often like to work with the client (you) on finding new ways to fit the meeting in question.

 Of course, it depends on the size of the meeting and what you want your participants to learn, but it is possible to start with just a little bit of involvement if you have never involved your participants before.